PingOne Advanced Identity Cloud

 Advanced Identity Cloud lets you configure federated access in two main ways:

-Configure a federation provider using PingOne
+Configure federated access using PingOne

 You can configure PingOne as a federation IdP for PingOne Advanced Identity Cloud.
 To do this, configure it in PingOne itself.
 Learn more in Set up SSO to PingOne Advanced Identity Cloud.